flarum/docs/docs/troubleshoot.md

 * Clear the backend cache with [`php flarum cache:clear`](console.md).
 * Make sure your database is updated with [`php flarum migrate`](console.md).
 * Ensure that the [email configuration](mail.md) in your admin dashboard is correct: invalid email config will cause errors when registering, resetting a password, changing emails, and sending notifications.
 * Check that your `config.php` is correct.
-For instance, make sure that the right `url` is being used.
+For instance, make sure that the right `url` is being used (`https` vs `http` and case sensitivity matter here!).
+* One potential culprit could be a custom header, custom footer, or custom LESS.
+If your issue is in the frontend, try temporarily removing those via the Appearance page of the admin dashboard.

 You'll also want to take a look at the output of [`php flarum info`](console.md) to ensure that nothing major is out of place.